corda/corda/docs/source/generating-a-node.rst

 * ``https`` <boolean>

-  * When true enables HTTPS communication from the node webserver. e.g.
+  * When true enables HTTPS communication from the node webserver.
   * e.g.
     ::